What is The Seattle 2030 District?

 What do you measure?

-We measure Energy usage, Water usage and CO2 Emissions from transportation (specifically commute trips) and compare that to the District baselines.
+We measure Energy usage, Potable Water use, Stormwater managed and CO2 Emissions from transportation (specifically commute trips) and compare that to the District baselines.

 What are the benefits of membership?